jc00ke/maglev-q/Readme.md

 The cool part: we're calling a proc.
 Since Maglev deals with real objects we can actually persist a proc, which you can't do in other implementations because you can't marshal a proc.

-Open up 3 terminals (all using Maglev) and in the first run:
+Open up 3 terminals.
+In the first run:

     ./producer.rb